LEGAL

 • information from reporting agencies and state and federal government agencies, such as state motor vehicle departments;

-• information from other sources, such as medical or health care providers and other third parties with which you or we maintain a relationship;
+• information from other sources, such as medical or health care providers and other third parties with which you or we maintain a relationship including credit reference agencies, vetting and data validation agencies, advisory service providers, insurers, underwriters, reinsurers, other insurance brokers, business partners;

 • your account activity and premium payment history;